gagansingh894/jams-rs/README.md

 tested the above on Apple Silicon and Linux x86_64 machines.
 Future releases will fix this**

 ## Setup
-Ensure that cargo and rust compiler are installed.
-Follow instructions [here](https://www.rust-lang.org/tools/install) if not installed
+**Ensure that Cargo and Rust compiler are installed.
+Follow instructions [here](https://www.rust-lang.org/tools/install) if not installed**

 This project relies on a couple of shared libraries.
-In order to easily set up, please follow the steps below
+To easily set up, please follow the steps below

 ### Mac
 1. Install [Homebrew](https://brew.sh/) if not already installed
-2. Run the following command to install lightgbm, pytorch and tensorflow
+2. Run the following command to install bazel, lightgbm, pytorch and tensorflow
 ```
 brew install lightgbm pytorch tensorflow
 ```